 The Divorce, Dissolution and Separation Bill will shake up the divorce laws in England & Wales, providing a huge change to the way in which divorce is approached.
 It is set to remove the requirement for couples to place the blame on one party in order to avoid a lengthy delay to the divorce.
+The bill, which originated in the House of Lords and which introduces “no-fault” divorces was backed by MPs, passing its first hurdle in the Commons by 231 aye votes to 16 nays.

-As it stands, the only ground for divorce is that the marriage has irretrievably broken down.
+Currently, the only ground for divorce is that the marriage has irretrievably broken down.
 This is proved by relying upon one of 5 conduct-based facts:

 - unreasonable behaviour